dataloop-ai/AutoML/README.md

 │   ├── train_model.py
 │   ├── utils.py
 ```
+<br/><br/>
-Every model must have a mandatory adapter.py file
+Every model must have a mandatory adapter.py file which contains an AdaptModel
-which contains an AdaptModel class which serves as an adapter between our main.py
+class which serves as an adapter between our main.py via a range of
-via a range of predefined class methods as exemplified below:
+predefined class methods.

+### Template for your AdaptModel class
 ```
 class AdaptModel: